makyo/writing/work/claw17/disappearance/index.md

 "Mmm."

-Adam laughs and shakes his head, plopping down beside, then melting further into the deck chair.
+Adam laughs and shakes his head, plopping down, then melting further into the deck chair.

 "S'good to see you painting, you know."